mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 ### Evolving learning environments

 One way of introducing novel tasks for a system to solve is to design dynamic learning environments and problem domains that evolve along with the the capabilities of the system.
 These environments and domains continuously generate new tasks of increasing difficulty and complexity, enabling the system to progressively enhance its problem-solving skills.
+This continual co-evolution of the environment complexity and system creates an open-ended learning process which can lead to surprising developments, much like how Darwinian evolution fostered the development of biological intelligence.

+{% include image.html url='/assets/images/coevolution.png' description='Co-evolution of the system and the environment' %}

+Various approaches have been explored to foster task evolution in a useful way including [evolutionary algorithms](#ea-envs), [Generative Adversarial Networks](#gan-envs), and [hand-crafted heuristics](#custom-env-evolution).

 ### Good old Turing Test